sjentsch/lsjDocs/_pages/Ch16_Bayes_3.rst

 methods are foolproof.
 If a researcher is determined to cheat, they can always do so.
 Bayes’ rule cannot stop people from lying, nor can it stop them from rigging an experiment.
 That’s not my point here.
-My point is the same one I made at the very beginning of the book in Section `On the psychology of statistics <Ch01_WhyStats_1.html#on-the-psychology-of-statistics>`__: the reason why we run statistical tests is to protect us from ourselves.
+My point is the same one I made at the very beginning of the book in section :doc:`On the psychology of statistics <Ch01_WhyStats_1>`: the reason why we run statistical tests is to protect us from ourselves.
 And the reason why “data peeking” is such a concern is that it’s so tempting, *even for honest researchers*.
 A theory for statistical inference has to acknowledge this.
 Yes, you might try to defend *p*-values by saying that it’s the fault of the researcher for not using them properly, but to my mind that misses the point.
 A theory of statistical inference that is so completely naive about humans that it doesn’t even consider the possibility that the researcher might *look at their own data* isn’t a theory worth having.
-In essence, my point is
+In essence, my point is this:
-this:

 .. epigraph::